vanthoi/minerpool/readme.md

 # Upow MinerPool

-MinerPool serves as a crucial intermediary between inodes and individual miners within a distributed computing environment.
-Its primary function is to procure computational jobs from inodes and efficiently distribute them among participating miners.
+MinerPool serves as a crucial intermediary between inodes and individual Ai-miners within a distributed computing environment.
+Its primary function is to procure computational Main-jobs from inodes and efficiently distribute sub-jobs among participating miners.
 This enables miners to securely engage in training or processing these jobs, contributing to the network's overall computational power and integrity.

 ## Configuration